State's deaths rise by 202, resident's toll passes 26,000; cases up 11,423

 Weekly changes: The one-week death increase was 22,755 at 5.7 percent.
 The rise one Wednesday ago was 4,379.

-Top-ranked states: No. 1 New York: had an increase of 157 to rise to 42,883 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 206 to rise to 43,093 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 California: increase of U.S.-high 697 five days after state-record 764 deaths at 38,224.
-No. 3 Texas with rise of state-record 467 at 35,168.
-No. 5: New Jersey: increase of 107 at 21,220.
+No. 2 California: increase of U.S.-high 737 six days after state-record 764 deaths at 38,961.
+No. 3 Texas with rise of state-record 471, surpassign the mark of 467 one day earlier, at 35,639.
+New Jersey, with an increase of 82 at 21,301 dropped to sixth behind Pennsylvania at 21,303 with a rise of 198.

 Cases